Hanmactu712/Hectre-Test/README.md

 ## Hectre-Test

-This is test project.
+This is test project which is focus on ASP.NET Core.
 To run the project, it requires Docker to be installed first.

 This project contains: